He wants to

 A. Jesus defeated him by using Scripture and refusing to compromise or yield in the

 least.
-The Devil must back off from Jesus, for Jesus has defeated the Devil
+The Devil must back off from Jesus, for Jesus has overcome the Devil

 every time they have met.
 See Matt.
 4